arnask/LogFinder/README.md

   ```

 ### Alerts
-To trigger alerts based on severity level, add "alert" keyword to the end of the query:
+To trigger alerts based on severity level, add `alert` keyword to the end of the query:

 - Format: `[column_name = 'search_string' alert]`
 - Example: `signatureId='Microsoft-Windows-Security-Auditing:4608' alert`